 The Official Report from the Government to the press on the bombings released the following day made great play of many of the victims ignoring advice to stay indoors and under cover – it pointed to 10 of the injuries and several of the deaths in Sydenham, although this seems to have been mainly the troops billeted to the north of the bakery and dairy.

-The site of the bombing in Sydenham now forms part of the playground of the Our Lady and St Philip Neri RC Primary School – the site may well have been hit again by the last V-1 strike on Lewisham in August 1944.
-The church (just to the west of the site) was itself destroyed in WW2; and the shops on the north side of the stree were eventually replaced by housing.
+The site of the bombing in Sydenham formed part of the playground of the Our Lady and St Philip Neri RC Primary School – the site may well have been hit again by the last V-1 strike on Lewisham in August 1944.
+In May 2018, the school is in the process of being rebuilt there.
+The church (just to the west of the site) was itself destroyed in World War Two; and the shops on the north side of the street were eventually replaced by housing.

 It was ordinary Britons that lost their lives that night in 1918, but it should not be forgotten that ordinary Germans in their towns and cities were also victims of air attacks.
 There was twice the volume of bombs dropped by the British on Germany, while Berlin remained out of range, British and French aviators bombed many German cities, particularly in the Ruhr and the Rhineland, the industrial heartland of western Germany.
 Saarbrücken suffered particularly heavy bombardments in 1918.

 There was a memorial put up to the victims, and those of the Zeppelin attack on Glenview Road in Hither Green seven months earlier at Brockley and Ladywell Cemetery paid for by public subscription.
 It was next to the low service personnel memorial in the ‘Lewisham side’ of the cemetery.
 Over the years the details of those who died became eroded and indecipherable.
-The Friends of Brockley & Ladywell Cemeteries successfully sought funding to restore this memorial, which is being officially unveiled on Saturday 21st October at 2.30pm.
+The Friends of Brockley & Ladywell Cemeteries successfully sought funding to restore this memorial, which was unveiled on Saturday 21st October 2017.

 Finally, a big thank you to the Delahoy Family history site for letting me use the two family photos in this post.